ShrimpingIt/badges/Tutorial.md

 If more than one port appears in the list, unplug and replug your NodeMCU, and identify which port  appears and disappears from the list.

 ## Appendix B: Configuring your own NodeMCU

+See https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html or  http://bit.ly/2f0JdZL for short

 ## Appendix C: Programming over Wifi

+See https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/repl.html or http://bit.ly/2eELBby for short.